 Securities listed on the exchange market book market values at the market, which are categorized into the market values at level 1.
-In this relation, of the non-listed securities, those using important but not observable inputs to calculate market values are categorized into market values at level 3.
+Unlisted stocks whose market value is measured using important but not observable inputs are categorized into market values at Level 3.

 Receivables with a published market value are booked at said market value, while government bonds and municipal bonds are categorized as having level 1 market values, and the receivables other than mentioned above are categorized as having level 2 market values.
 Bonds having no published market value but having variable interest rates reflect the market interest rate in a short term.
 Therefore, as long as the credit status of the issuer does not change significantly after the issuance, the book value is shown as the market value because they are deemed to be close to each other.
 On the other hand, the market value of securities with fixed interest rates is the amount of future cash flow discounted after the spread is added to the term-end risk free rate.
 Said securities use observable inputs and are categorized as having level 2 market values.